Gaelscoil

-Gaelscoileanna have undergone a striking expansion over the last few decades, although there are now concerns that rules limiting the founding of new schools is affecting the establishment of new Irish-medium education in areas where there is a competition amongst educational patrons.
+Gaelscoileanna have undergone a striking expansion over the last few decades, although there are now concerns that rules limiting the founding of new schools are affecting the establishment of new Irish-medium education in areas where there is competition amongst educational patrons.
 Their success is due to effective (though limited) community support and an efficient administrative infrastructure.
 They are distinguished by being the product, not of state policy, but of a genuine community movement.